 Do not automatically offer any physical touch as comfort; it may be anything but comforting to a child who has been abused

-Tell the child or adult what will happen next.
+Do tell the child or adult what will happen next.
 The child or adult may agree to go with you to see the designated safeguarding lead.
 Otherwise let them know that someone will come to see or contact them before the end of the day

 Report verbally to the designated safeguarding lead